juzikong/photGalIMF/README.md

 ## Citation

-Haslbauer et al. (2024 ApJ accepted)
+Haslbauer et al. (2024 A&A accepted)

 ## Input